grdguez/shanalikhan.github.io/_posts/2017-8-31-enable-application-mode-dynamics-retail-server.md

 **Connect from Code**

+You need to install nuget package "Microsoft.IdentityModel.Clients.ActiveDirectory" to connect

 These are the few terms i would be using to create retail server authenticated context.

 * D365Url : This is the retail server URL of the D365